-LG intros WCP-300 wireless charger, claims it's the world's smallestAlex Wagner - Deputy Managing Editor, News Desk
+LG intros WCP-300 wireless charger, claims it's the world's smallestAlex Wagner - Editorial Director of News and Content

 Wireless charging isn't exactly new in the mobile world, but we've seen it pop up quite a bit lately as a bullet point on the spec sheets of several new phones, and there have also been some dedicated chargers released by the likes of Nokia and LG/Google.
 Today LG showed its support for wireless charging once again, introducing a new wireless charging puck that it claims is the world's smallest.
 Dubbed the WCP-300, the unit has a diameter of 6.7cm and looks a bit like it should be getting slapped around with a hockey stick rather than resting on your desk or nightstand and juicing up your phone.